Rubulavirinae: Structure

 Rubulavirions are enveloped, with spherical geometries.
 The diameter is around 150 nm.
 Rubulavirus genomes are linear, around 15kb in length.
 The genome codes for 8 proteins.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cells is achieved after viral attachment to host cells.
 Replication follows the negative stranded RNA virus replication model.
 Negative-stranded RNA virus transcription, using polymerase stuttering, through co-transcriptional RNA editing is the method of transcription.
 The virus exits the host cell by budding.
 Humans, apes, pigs, and dogs serve as the natural host.
 Transmission routes are respiratory and saliva.

+Clinical symptoms

+The virus often infects children and adults who have evaded the virus during childhood.
+It is associated with mild upper respiratory symptoms and swelling of the salivary glands including the parotid gland.
+The virus also has the potential to infect testis, CNS and pancreas.